WHAT TABEX IS AND WHAT IT IS USED FOR

 Dosage : Treatment is performed as follows:

 • 1-3 days – 1 tablet 6 times a day (2 hours).
-These days are expected to gradually reduce the number of smoked cigarettes.
-If the result is unsatisfactory, treatment is discontinued and can be repeated after 2-3 months.
-After a satisfactory effect (significantly reduced number of cigarettes) after the third day the treatment is continued according to the scheme;
+We expect these days to gradually reduce the number of smoked cigarettes.
+If the outcome is unsatisfactory, you should discontinue the treatment and consider repeating it after a period of 2-3 months.
+Once you achieve a satisfactory effect, characterized by a significant reduction in the number of cigarettes, continue the treatment according to the specified schedule starting from the third day.

 • 21-25 days – 1-2 tablets a day.